TYPO3-Headless/nuxt-typo3/docs/from-scratch/2-frontend.md

 # 2. Bootstrap frontend application

-Let start with the frontend.
-In that phase we will provide frontend application based on Nuxt.js.
+Let's start with the frontend.
+In this phase we will provide a frontend application based on Nuxt.js.

 ## 1. Nuxt.js installation

-The easiest way to start is just use the [CLI](https://github.com/TYPO3-Initiatives/create-nuxt-typo3) which we provided.
+The easiest way to start is to use the [CLI](https://github.com/TYPO3-Initiatives/create-nuxt-typo3), which we provide.

 ### Scaffold project

-Run in the console and follow with the instruction.
+Run the following command in the console:

 ```bash
 $ yarn create nuxt-typo3 <project-name>
 ```

-it will ask you some questions:
+Then answer these questions and choose your preferred technologies:

 1. **Project name** - provide name for package.json
 2. **Project description** - provide description for package.json